vinny3m/272-microservice/README.md

 **Cloned my git repo to vs code and used nodeJs and ExpressJs for creating two microservices**

 ## Hello-service
-Created hello-service which returns a simple Hello message.
+Created hello-service which returns a simple Hello message. </br>
-Here the endpoint is /hello and returns “Hello” string Created a dockerfile for this microservice and built the docker image.
+Here the endpoint is /hello and returns “Hello” string. </br>
+Created a dockerfile for this microservice and built the docker image. </br>
 I used the commands as follows:
 ### Build the Docker image:
 ``` docker build -t vineelam23/hello-service:latest . ```